Environmental Health Careers: What They Are and How to Start

 • Environmental epidemiology: The study of how the environment impacts the occurrence and spread of disease

-Much of the role of an environmental health professional falls into two categories: prevention or response, no matter the subspecialty of environmental health.
-The prevention side might include teaching prevention or helping to create laws to prevent health hazards in the community.
+Much of the role of an environmental health professional falls into two categories: prevention or response, no matter the subspeciality of environmental health.
+On the prevention side, you might teach prevention or help create laws to prevent health hazards in the community.
 On the response side, you might seek ways to slow or stop a health hazard that has already occurred within a community or determine the cause of an environmental threat at a particular location.

-Environmental scientists or specialists usually work to analyse a specific problem and devise a solution for it.
+As an environmental scientist or specialist, you will work to analyse a specific problem and devise a solution for it.
 Day-to-day tasks could include:

 • Conducting business inspections to ensure they meet required health and safety standards